-We care about how others see us and what they think so it makes sense that our brain is likely to take on-board what others have to say over what we say to ourselves.
-Just as you would be supportive to your friend, it’s likely that your friend will support you in a positive way as well.
+We care about how others see us and what they think so it makes sense that our brain is likely to take on board what others have to say over what we say to ourselves.
+Just as you would be supportive of your friend, it's likely that your friend will support you in a positive way as well.

 If you have a good friend that you can talk with, you're more likely to turn negativity into positivity together.

 9. Talk with a therapist

 At the start of this article, we discussed how this study showed that holding on to resentment can lead to depression.

 However, this study also found that Cognitive Behavioral Therapy (CBT) is an efficient method to deal with these negative feelings.
 The researchers found that this form of therapy helped reduce the depressive symptoms in the "test subjects".